manala/ansible-roles/manala.deploy/README.md

 #### Include strategy

-Include strategy allows to use custom strategy to deliver the code to the server.
+The `include` strategy allows to use a custom strategy to deliver the code to the server.

 Example that extracts an archive from AWS S3: